glbala87/ELLA_tool/docs/releasenotes/README.md

 - Added QUAL column to variant lists in the side bar for analysis workflow (QUICK and VISUAL mode) and filtered variants.
 - Adding/removing variants in the REPORT restricted to toggle button (not clicking the anywhere on the variant).
 - Fixed sorting on F column (tag: Included) in the side bar.
-- Fix issue where genepanel was not reloaded when including a filtered variant.
+- Fix issue where gene panel was not reloaded when including a filtered variant.

 ## 1.4.1